hafsa-aarifeen/Plot-Graphs-in-Linux-using-Python/README.md

 # Plot-Graphs-in-Linux-using-Python
 **Plotting charts in an Excel sheet using the openpyxl module in a Linux environment.
 This is done using a Python script.
 After creating the chart connect the local machine with the Linux environment using WinSCP and download the required files.**

+## Script Functionality

+### User input
+The script prompts the user for the following information:
+   Path to the CSV file.
+   Desired output filename (including the .xlsx extension).
+   Title for the line chart.

 ## Steps to run the script?

 ### 01. Install the necessary Python libraries